-Hormones are substances that are produced naturally in the body.
+Hormones are substances produced naturally in the body.
 They act as chemical messengers and help control the activity of cells and organs.
-Hormonal therapies such as flutamide work by interfering with the production or action of particular hormones in the body.
+Hormonal therapies such as flutamide interfere with the way hormones are made or how they work in the body.

 Back to top